Description

 Ans 2.

-Definition and the Functions of Brokerage
+Definition and Functions of Brokerage

 Ans 3.